 - Refresh and delete the simulated changes: If the simulation results are unfeasible or don’t add value, then you can click the Refresh button.
 The simulated changes will be deleted and the plan refreshed.

 - Further analysis: The simulation results may look promising, but you may have to analyze further or discuss the results with another team member before copying the information to active data.
 In this case, the results of the simulation can be copied to a scenario and can be reviewed and shared through SAP IBP collaboration.
 The figure below shows an example of saving the simulated data as a scenario and sharing the same with a team member.
 The scenario is further reviewed, analyzed, and managed from the Manage Scenarios screen.

 There are three options provided in SAP IBP to perform planning simulations: simulate, version, and scenario.
 This blog post has given you more insight into how the simulate functionality is used to make adjustments in the Excel planning view, execute planning operators, and analyze the results in a simulation environment.

-Editor’s note: This post has been adapted from a section of the book Sales and Operations Planning with SAP IBP by Raghav Jandhyala, Jeroen Kusters, Pramod Mane, and Amit Sinha.
+Editor’s note: This post has been adapted from a section of the book Sales and Operations Planning with SAP IBP by Sagar Deolalikar, Raghav Jandhyala, Pramod Mane, and Amit Sinha.